forestdb/forestdb.org/models/arithmetic.md

     (sample)

-To induce stochastic functions, we condition on the evidence -- our input-output examples -- having high marginal likelihood under the induced function:
+To induce stochastic functions, it can be useful to condition on the evidence -- our input-output examples -- having high marginal likelihood under the induced function:

     (define (random-arithmetic-fn)
       (if (flip 0.3)